tinyplex/tinybase/site/demos/index.md

 functionality with subsequent iterations.

-For a 'kitchen-sink' demo that shows TinyBase really being put through its paces, take a look at the TinyDraw demo.
+For a 'kitchen-sink' demo that shows TinyBase really being put through its paces, take a look at the Drawing demo.

 This set of demos should grow over time, so keep checking back!